 Every finding is backed by executable proof.
 No "potential issue" hand-waving.
 No "we recommend further investigation."
 A passing test that demonstrates the exploit.

 Our audit engine is not a single LLM reading code.
-It is a coordinated team of 6 specialized AI agents:
+It is a coordinated team of specialized AI agents working in sequence:

 Sentinel — Protocol Mapper